 What’s A2 Milk, Anyway?
 Your Questions Answered

-I recently noticed A2 cow’s milk in the dairy case at my local supermarket here in Michigan.
-While it has been available in New Zealand and Australia for more than a decade, only recently has A2 cow’s milk appeared in the United States, initially in California.
-As I was looking at the varieties available (whole, 2%, 1%, fat-free) in half gallon cartons, a nearby shopper asked, “What’s A2 milk, anyway?”
+Have you ever noticed a product called “A2 milk” in the dairy case at your local supermarket?
+While it has been available in New Zealand and Australia for more than a decade, A2 cow’s milk appeared only in the past few years in the United States, first in California.

 What is A2 cow’s milk?

-Individuals clinically diagnosed with cow’s milk allergy should avoid all cow’s milk, including A2 milk, until advised to reintroduce it under the guidance of a physician.
+Individuals diagnosed with cow’s milk allergy should avoid all cow’s milk, including A2 milk, until advised to reintroduce it under the guidance of a doctor.
 Regarding lactose intolerance, A2 cow’s milk has the same amount of lactose per serving as traditional cow’s milk.
 Strategies to help manage lactose intolerance include consuming reduced lactose or lactose-free cow’s milk, small amounts of cow’s milk at a time, yogurt with live, active cultures, and/or aged cheeses.

 Is there a downside to consuming A2 cow’s milk?

 There is no reason to suspect that consuming A2 cow’s milk is unsafe or harmful.
 Given their shared nutritional profile, A2 cow’s milk can be expected to provide the same science-based health benefits as traditional cow’s milk.
 A downside of A2 cow’s milk is its premium price tag, which is about twice that of traditional cow’s milk.
-Consuming A2 cow’s milk is preferable to eliminating dairy foods from your diet, or turning to plant-based alternative “milks”, both of which may increase the risk of nutrient shortcomings.
+Consuming A2 cow’s milk is preferable to eliminating dairy foods from your diet, or turning to plant-based alternative beverages, both of which may increase the risk of nutrient shortcomings.

 Bottom Line.
-More clinical research is needed to support a digestive advantage of A2 cow’s milk compared to traditional cow’s milk.
+More research is needed to support a digestive advantage of A2 cow’s milk compared to traditional cow’s milk.
 Regardless of whether you choose traditional cow’s milk or A2 milk, cow’s milk is a nutrient-rich food providing nine essential nutrients and is associated with bone and other health benefits.